 DIY root touch-up kits and products that cover your grays are all you need to get a bit more life out of that color job, and they won't cost you a fortune.
 We consulted top hairstylists to get their recommendations for affordable products that don't take a beauty degree to use.
 Here are their top picks!

 Want results fast?
 This L'Oréal Paris root touch-up spray hides grays in a matter of seconds with the help of a lightweight formula that doesn't leave behind a nasty, sticky residue.
 It also features a micro-diffuser tip that easily targets stray grays and comes in a range of shades.

 "This works amazing as a hair color concealer and is an easy spray-on color if you don’t feel up for doing the whole hair color process at home," hairstylist Cheryl Bergamy said.

-When it comes to covering your grays, there are multiple product formulas that will get the job done, depending on your personal preference.
+When it comes to covering your grays, there are multiple products that will get the job done, depending on your personal preference.
 This paraben-free brush-on powder is made of micro-milled pigments that cover up roots and last through rain and sweat.
 One palette lasts up to 60 uses!

 "For temporary touch-up products, I recommend powder in a palette.
 This is my favorite and is easy to apply right in the roots," celebrity hairstylist Ayumi Yamamoto said.

 Whether you're planning a fun night out or need to conceal your roots before a big job interview, this portable stick is the perfect quick fix when you can't make it to the salon.
 A gentle wax-free formula means you don't have to worry about nasty residue, and the angled tip lets you access those hard-to-reach areas with ease.